 Parents or employers often seek reports about their child’s or employee’s attendance or progress.
 Parents and employers have no special right to a child’s or employee’s personal information even if they paid the fees or allowed time off.

-Student attendance records and marks, assessments, grades, and results are personal information.
-Care must be taken to communicate them only to the individual concerned unless there is explicit written authority to disclose them to an agent (see 2.9 below).
-It is a breach of the Information Privacy Principles if such information is displayed, announced, or published whether on paper or by electronic medium in a format which includes a student’s name or any other identifier which could reasonably be expected to be ‘readable’ by a third party.
+Learner participation records and marks, assessments, grades, and results are personal information.
+Care must be taken to communicate them only to the individual concerned unless there is explicit written authority to disclose them to an agent (see below).
+It is a breach of the Information Privacy Principles if such information is displayed, announced, or published whether on paper or by electronic medium in a format which includes a learner’s name or any other identifier which could reasonably be expected to be ‘readable’ by a third party.

-There are circumstances where individual private notification of results would be administratively very demanding and would cause delays which could disadvantage or inconvenience individual students.
-In such circumstances, it is permissible to display or announce or publish students’ marks, assessments, grades, or results publicly providing that:
+There are circumstances where individual private notification of results would be administratively very demanding and would cause delays which could disadvantage or inconvenience individual learners.
+In such circumstances, it is permissible to display or announce or publish learners’ marks, assessments, grades, or results publicly providing that:

 - No names or other easily readable/decipherable/identifiable references or codes are used; AND

-- A private student PIN number or other private code is used (for example, the last six digits of the student ID number); AND
+- A private learner PIN number or other private code is used (for example, the last six digits of the learner ID number); AND

 - The order of the results is “shuffled” before publication so that they do not appear in what would be alphabetical order.